elahe870/cs50x-Final-Project/README.md

                You should see the installed version number displayed.

         For Linux:
-            1- Download the appropriate Linux package from the wkhtmltopdf downloads page.

-            2- Install the package using your distribution's package manager.
-For example, on Ubuntu:
-                sudo apt install ./wkhtmltox_0.12.6-1.focal_amd64.deb
+            1- sudo apt install wkhtmltopdf

-            3- Verify the installation by running: wkhtmltopdf --version
+            2- Verify the installation by opening Command Prompt and running: wkhtmltopdf --version You should see the installed version number displayed.

         Note: Ensure that the wkhtmltopdf executable is in your system's PATH so that the application can access it.

         By following these steps, you'll have wkhtmltopdf properly installed, allowing the application to